opf/openproject/docs/release-notes/9-0-0/README.md

 OpenProject is even more user-friendly: You can add attachments (e.g. images) directly to meetings (agenda / minutes).

-Creating work packages on the global work package list is now easier as well: When you select a type, only the projects in which the types are ativated can be selected in the project menu.
+Creating work packages on the global work package list is now easier as well: When you select a type, only the projects in which the types are activated can be selected in the project menu.

 Filters and work package attributes are improved and support auto-completion.